KPSI-FM

-KPSI-FM (100.5 MHz) is a commercial radio station in Palm Springs, California, broadcasting to the Coachella Valley.
-It airs a hot adult contemporary radio format branded as "Mix 100.5".
-It is owned by Connoisseur Media, through Alpha Media Licensee LLC.
-In afternoon drive time it carries the nationally syndicated show On with Mario Lopez.
-Mix 100.5's radio studios are on Gene Autry Trail in Palm Springs.

-KPSI-FM has an effective radiated power (ERP) of 25000 watts.
-The transmitter is off Bennett Road in Desert Hot Springs.
+KPSI-FM (100.5 FM, "Mix 100.5") is a commercial radio station licensed to Palm Springs, California, United States, and serving the Coachella Valley.
+Owned by Connoisseur Media, it airs a hot adult contemporary format with studios on Gene Autry Trail in Palm Springs and transmitter sited off Bennett Road in Desert Hot Springs.

 History

 KPSI-FM signed on the air on June 13, 1960, as the FM counterpart to KPSI (1450 AM).
 They were owned by the KPSI Radio Corporation.
 KPSI-FM originally broadcast on 100.9 FM, powered only at 3000 watts.
 At the time, the station aired a top 40/contemporary hit radio format branded as "KPSI-101" and later "Power 101".